meg-gutshall/flatiron-curriculum-notes/intro-to-ruby-development/ruby-tic-tac-toe/boolean-enumerables.md

 ### The `#none?` Method

-- The opposite of `#all?` where we are interested in none of the elements in a collection producing a true expression
+- The opposite of `#all?` where we are interested in none of the elements in a collection producing a true expression.
 - If any of the elements in the collection evaluate to `true` when passed to the block, `#none?` will return `false`.
 If none of the elements evaluate to `true`, `#none?` will return `true`.

 ### The `#any?` Method